Interstate 182: Route description

-The freeway begins at a trumpet interchange with I-82 and US 12, located near Badger Mountain southwest of Richland.
+The freeway begins at a trumpet interchange with I-82 and US 12 near Badger Mountain southwest of Richland.
 The I-182/US 12 concurrency travels through the Goose Gap in the Horse Heaven Hills and continues northeast into suburban Richland, cutting between housing subdivisions and big-box stores around the Queensgate Drive interchange.
 It then crosses over the Yakima River and intersects SR 240, beginning a short concurrency along the southern outskirts of central Richland while following the Tri-City Railroad.
 At the following interchange with George Washington Way, SR 240 splits from the freeway and travels southeast towards Kennewick.

-From Richland, I-182 passes a golf course and crosses the Columbia River on the Interstate 182 Bridge, officially named the Lee–Volpentest Bridges, which carries six lanes and a section of the Sacagawea Heritage Trail on twin 1,950 ft concrete spans.
+From Richland, I-182 passes a golf course and crosses the Columbia River on the Interstate 182 Bridge—officially, the Lee–Volpentest Bridges—which carries six lanes and a section of the Sacagawea Heritage Trail on twin 1,950 ft concrete spans.
 The freeway then enters Franklin County and passes through the suburban neighborhoods of western Pasco as it bends southeast after an interchange with Broadmoor Boulevard.
 It then passes Gesa Stadium, a minor league ballpark, at North Road 68 and reaches an interchange with US 395, which connects to downtown Kennewick via the Blue Bridge.

-I-182 continues concurrently with US 12 and US 395 around the south side of the Columbia Basin College campus and utilizes an eastbound collector–distributor lane until its next interchange at 20th Avenue, near the entrance to the Tri-Cities Airport.
+I-182 continues concurrently with US 12 and US 395 around the south side of the Columbia Basin College campus and uses an eastbound collector–distributor lane until its next interchange at 20th Avenue, near the entrance to the Tri-Cities Airport.
 The freeway passes between residential areas and a golf course before crossing over a railyard owned by the BNSF Railway north of Pasco's Amtrak station.
 At a cloverleaf interchange with SR 397 northeast of Pasco, US 395 splits off to travel north towards Spokane.
 I-182 ends southeast of the interchange, while the roadway continues as US 12 towards Burbank and Walla Walla.

 As a component of the Interstate Highway System, the entire 15 mi corridor of I-182 is listed as part of the National Highway System, a national network of roads identified as important to the national economy, defense, and mobility; it is also part of the state government's Highway of Statewide Significance program, recognizing its connection to major communities.
-The freeway is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey of traffic volume that is expressed in terms of average annual daily traffic.
+The freeway is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey of traffic volume that is expressed in terms of annual average daily traffic.
 Average traffic volumes on the highway in 2016 ranged from a minimum of 11,000 vehicles at the I-82 interchange to a maximum of 67,000 vehicles at its eastern interchange with SR 240.
 The corridor is served by several bus routes operated by Ben Franklin Transit and has two park-and-ride facilities.